tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-The basic approach to formulation of efficient and cost-saving algorithm is as follows;
+The basic approach to formulation of efficient and cost-saving algorithms is as follows;

 - each algorithm aims at reducing verification costs in terms of the number of multiplications,